Having a child carries with it an enormous financial responsibility. According to the USDA, the average cost of raising

 How to File for Child Support

 A court order is needed to begin the child support process.
 This can happen at any time, whether it's just after the birth of a child or after you've been separated--but not divorced--for several months or years.
 As a rule, however, it's often better to apply sooner, rather than later.
 Child support typically begins on the date the order is filed.
-It is not retroactive beyond the date of the filing which is why it’s so important to begin the process as soon as possible.
+It is not retroactive prior to the date of the filing which is why it’s so important to begin the process as soon as possible.

 Court orders are available through your local child support agency.
 You can choose to have the agencies represent you, hire an attorney or represent yourself.
 An attorney is usually the best idea because they don’t have an emotional interest in the case and will not be swayed by excuses.
 Family law attorneys also have specialized knowledge and experience relevant to child support and custody issues.
 If you choose to represent yourself you need to be sure you’ve equipped with as much information as possible.

 Obtaining a Court Order

 Obtaining a court order is easier than it sounds and it’s something you’ll need to do if you want another party to have a legal obligation to pay child support.
 Without a court order, the other parent has no legal obligation and even though you may have agreed to mutual terms of payment you’ll have little recourse if they stop making payments.

 For assistance in collecting your child support, seek help through the Child Support Enforcement Agency in your area.
 They'll provide help in locating an out of state parent, provide free attorney advisers, and file information through the district attorney’s office.
 When a parent does not pay child support the agency will help you collect and file the proper paperwork to ensure you get paid.

 Collecting Child Support